obaghirli/ProjectX/README.md

 * arxivhepth.txt //Arxiv dataset, High Energy Physics +27,000 nodes, +350,000 edges
 * project.location //this file stores the location of "ProjectX" on your local machine, YOU HAVE TO EDIT IT and do not forget "/" at the end (for Linux)
 * benchmark //This directory stores all required files for GN dataset generation and performance evaluation
+* joins.txt file is generated during community detection and is vital part of it.
+It stores best pairs, and is used to replay the joins, to build the communities at the end of the program flow.

 ## Notes on ADJACENCY MATRIX
 ADJACENCY MATRIX matrix must be: